DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 Calculating the optical center of radial distortion
 ---------------------------------------------------

-The coarse estimate of the center of distortion (CoD) is explained in Fig. 6 where (:math:`{x_0}`, :math:`{y_0}`) is the average of the axis intercepts :math:`c` of two parabolas between which the coefficient :math:`a` changes sign.
+The coarse estimate of the center of distortion (COD) is explained in :numref:`fig_17` where (:math:`{x_0}`, :math:`{y_0}`) is the average of the axis intercepts :math:`c` of two parabolas between which the coefficient :math:`a` changes sign.
 The slopes of the red and green line are the average of the :math:`b` coefficients of these parabolas.

 .. figure:: figs/methods/fig6.png
+  :name: fig_17
   :figwidth: 45 %
   :align: center
   :figclass: align-center

-  Figure 6.
   Intersection between the red and the green line is the CoD.

-For calculating the CoD with high accuracy, *Discorpy* implements two methods.
+For calculating the COD with high accuracy, *Discorpy* implements two methods.
 One approach is described in details in :cite:`Bailey:2002` where the linear fit is applied to a list of (:math:`a`, :math:`c`) coefficients in each direction to find x-center and y-center of the distortion.
 Another approach, which is slower but more accurate, is shown in :cite:`Vo:2015`.
-The technique varies the COD around the coarse-estimated COD and calculate a corresponding metric (Fig. 7).
+The technique varies the COD around the coarse-estimated COD and calculate a corresponding metric (:numref:`fig_18`).
 The best COD is the one having the minimum metric.
 This approach, however, is sensitive to perspective distortion.
 In practice, it is found that the coarse COD is accurate enough.

 .. figure:: figs/methods/fig7.png
+  :name: fig_18
   :figwidth: 45 %
   :align: center
   :figclass: align-center

-  Figure 7.
   Metric map of the CoD search.

 .. _Correcting perspective effect: